-The 150% limit on vacation accrual was increased to 175% in March.
-This new limit is currently viewable in your paid-time-off snapshot.
-It will remain in effect through the end of next year.
+The 150% limit on vacation accrual was increased to 175% in March 2020.
+This limit is currently viewable in your paid-time-off snapshot and it will remain in effect through the end of 2022.

 Holiday leave update for international (non-U.S.) V Teamers